 About

-I completed my LL.M. at Yale Law School.
-Before attending Harvard and Yale, I earned my J.D. at the University of Toronto Faculty of Law with Distinction.
-I also completed a B.A.
-(Hons.) in Philosophy at Trinity College in the University of Toronto and an M.A. at the University of Toronto Department of Philosophy.
-During my J.D., I co-founded the Yale-Toronto Private Law Theory Discussion Group.
-I continue to co-convene the Discussion Group, now from the Yale side of the project.
+I studied law and philosophy at Harvard, Yale, and Toronto.
+Before attending Harvard, I completed an LL.M. at Yale Law School and a J.D. with Distinction from the University of Toronto Faculty of Law.
+I also earned a B.A.
+(Hons.) in Philosophy at Trinity College in the University of Toronto, and an M.A. at the University of Toronto Department of Philosophy.

 After law school, I was a commercial litigation and international arbitration attorney in New York Cityfirst at Shearman & Sterling LLP, and then at litigation boutique Holwell, Shuster & Goldberg LLPand clerked at the Court of Appeal for British Columbia.
 I was called to the Bar of New York in 2022.
 I have also served as Adjunct Professor at Osgoode Hall Law School, the Lincoln Alexander School of Law at Toronto Metropolitan University, and the University of Toronto Department of Philosophy.